BlueJeans’ Commitment to Providing a Secure Video Conferencing Experience

 At BlueJeans, we understand the need for secure internal and external organizational communications.
-As we expressed back in July, we take the security, integrity and availability of our service, as well as the privacy of our users, seriously.
+We take the security, integrity and availability of our service, as well as the privacy of our users, seriously.
 We work to ensure the BlueJeans meetings platform provides the essential security features of an enterprise-grade video meetings service.

-Being proactive about security and privacy has always been a core tenet of our culture at BlueJeans.
+Being proactive about video conferencing security and privacy has always been a core tenet of our culture at BlueJeans.
 Below we highlight practices BlueJeans follows to protect our customers.

 - BlueJeans does not sell your personal information and is compliant with the California Consumer Privacy Act.